A brief history of Swansea Jazzland

 JAM SESSIONS & MASTERCLASSES

-Swansea Jazzland hold monthly open jam-sessions that are free to attend, and are open to all ages and abilities.
+Swansea Jazzland with support from Arts Council of Wales 2004 - 2018 held monthly open jam-sessions free to attend and open to all ages and abilities.

-The sessions allow players to learn the art of jazz, and perform to an encouraging and knowledgable audience.
+The sessions allowed players to learn the art of jazz, and perform to an encouraging and knowledgable audience.

 The Swansea Jazzland house trio provide professional backing, and will guide any participants through their pieces, and all done with a friendly and fun attitude.